uvsq22200574/DeadByDaylight_Pack_Creator/README.md

 # DBD Pack Creator
-A project that keeps a JSON database of rarities and use it to apply background layers accordingly.
-Include the database creator script.
+A project that keeps a JSON database of layers to apply backgrounds or others accordingly.
+Include the database creator script (The python file).

 For guidance on how to use it, check the wiki tab of the repository.